wpdew/Ci3-Jumpstart/README.md

 Go to the directory with the unpacked engine.
 Installation will start automatically.
 Fill the connection settings to the database and set the administrator login and password.
 The install.txt file is required.
-This file will be automatically deleted after installation.
+This file will be automatically deleted after installation.<br />

 When you're done, you can delete this ( .gitignore, LICENSE	, README.md, composer.json and dir vendor) with your repository.<br />

+Bootstrap and font-awesome are in the assets folders.<br />

 A simple CRUD library is included in the assembly.<br />
 Example of use